rajeshwari1901/Rainfall_prediction/README.md

- Rainfall Prediction Web App built with HTML, CSS, and JavaScript
+** Rainfall Prediction Web App** built with **HTML, CSS, and JavaScript**

  🌧️ Rainfall Prediction Web App

 This web application provides real-time rainfall predictions based on user-input weather parameters such as temperature, humidity, and atmospheric pressure.
-Built with a clean and responsive frontend using **HTML**, **CSS**, and JavaScript, it offers an intuitive interface for users to interact with a machine learning model hosted on a backend server (typically using Flask or Node.js).
+Built with a clean and responsive frontend using **HTML**, **CSS**, and **JavaScript**, it offers an intuitive interface for users to interact with a machine learning model hosted on a backend server.

 🔧 Features
 - User Input Form: Users enter weather data like temperature, humidity, and pressure.